Vitamin C – does it work?

 When people quote evidence saying that vitamin C doesn’t work they are just talking about reviews of studies that used too low a dose.
 You have to have a high dose from the immediate impact of a virus.
 Then the results are impressive.
 I know because I’ve been doing this for 30 years and have almost never suffered for more than 24 hours.

-The mineral zinc, in doses of 50–100mg a day, has also proved to be anti-viral (3).
+The mineral What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress…, in doses of 50–100mg a day, has also proved to be anti-viral (3).
 It is available in lozenges for coughs and colds.
 On a daily basis, as prevention, supplement 15mg a day.
 Supplementing this amount of zinc has been shown to make the body’s T-cells much more effective, hence boosting immunity (4).
 Some vitamin C tablets contain zinc, eg 3mg per tablet.
-If you take 10 to 20 tablets over 24 hours, at the onset of a cold you'll be getting effective amounts of zinc.
+If you take 10 to 20 tablets over 24 hours, at the onset of a cold you’ll be getting effective amounts of zinc.

 IMMUNE BOOSTING BERRIES